conversation/tc-stylelint-config/README.md

 ## Adding and removing rules

-Be sure to discuss with the rest of the team before adding and removing rules.
-The easiest way is to create a pull request with examples and reasons why you want to modify the rules.
+Be sure to discuss with the rest of the team before modifying rules.
+The easiest way is to create a pull request with examples and reasons why you want to make the change.